Hoidas Lake: Resource scale

-Ongoing work at Hoidas Lake has delineated a vein system (known as the JAK zone), which extends for at least a kilometer along the strike.
+Ongoing work at Hoidas Lake has delineated a vein system (known as the JAK zone), which extends for at least a kilometre along the strike.
 The limits of the system have not been established along the strike nor along the dip, and the zone's total extension is therefore unknown.
-The resource zone averages 75 m in width and is composed of individual veins which, though ranging from one to eleven meters in thickness, average about three meters each.
+The resource zone averages 75 m in width and is composed of individual veins which, though ranging from one to eleven metres in thickness, average about three metres each.
 Veins are continuous to 300 m depth and follow an anastomosing (branching) geometry.

 Estimates of the resource, given current delineations and assuming a 1.5% total rare-earth cutoff, have established a presence of at least 286,000 tonnes of rare-earth ore, which is enough to supply more than 10% of the North American market for the foreseeable future.

 Ownership

 The Hoidas Lake claims are owned by Great Western Minerals Group, based in Saskatoon.